Chipko movement: Event

-Villagers including women began to organise themselves under several smaller groups.
-It was started in 1973, taking up local causes with the authorities, and stand up against commercial logging operations that threatened their livelihoods.
+Villagers, including women, began to organise themselves into several smaller groups.
+The movement started in 1973, taking up local causes with the authorities, and standing up against commercial logging operations that threatened their livelihoods.
 In October 1971, the Sangha workers held a demonstration in Gopeshwar to protest against the policies of the Forest Department.
-More rallies and marches were held in late 1972, but to little effect, until a decision to take shaurya direct action was taken.
+More rallies and marches were held in late 1972, but to little effect, until a decision to take direct action was taken.
 The first such occasion occurred when the Forest Department turned down the Sangh's annual request for ten ash trees for its farm tools workshop, and instead awarded a contract for 300 trees to Simon Company, a sporting goods manufacturer in distant Allahabad, to make tennis racquets.
 In March 1973, the lumbermen arrived at Gopeshwar, and after a couple of weeks, they were confronted at village Mandal on 24 April 1973, where about a hundred villagers and DGSS workers were beating drums and shouting slogans, thus forcing the contractors and their lumbermen to retreat.

-This was the first confrontation of the movement, The contract was eventually cancelled and awarded to the Sangh instead.
+This was the first confrontation of the movement.
+The contract was eventually cancelled and awarded to the Sangh instead.
 By now, the issue had grown beyond the mere procurement of an annual quota of the ash trees and encompassed a growing concern over commercial logging and the government's forest policy, which the villagers saw as unfavourable towards them.
 The Sangh also decided to resort to tree-hugging, or Chipko, as a means of non-violent protest.

-But the struggle was far from over, as the same company was awarded more ash trees, in the Phata forest, 80 km (50 miles) away from Gopeshwar.
+But the struggle was far from over, as the same company was awarded more ash trees in the Phata forest, 80 km (50 miles) away from Gopeshwar.
 Here again, due to local opposition, starting on 20 June 1974, the contractors retreated after a stand-off that lasted a few days.
 Thereafter, the villagers of Phata and Tarsali formed a vigil group and watched over the trees until December, when they had another successful stand-off when the activists reached the site in time.
-The lumbermen retreated leaving behind the five ash trees that felled.
+The lumbermen retreated, leaving behind the five ash trees that had been felled.